jstrese/NGen/readme.installation.txt

 -- Installation --
  -- Before you start --
-  If you are unfamilar with the PHP syntax, "//" denotes a commented line (along with "/* */" and "#" too).
+  If you are unfamiliar with the PHP syntax, "//" denotes a commented line (along with "/* */" and "#" too).
 Lines prefixed with "//" are ignored.
 When told to "uncomment these lines" you are expected to remove the "//" prefix